 root (in a separate shell, i.e. don’t abort the upgrade command!)

 which will ensure nothing is accessing Indico for a moment.

 Unless you just restarted uWSGI, it is now time to reload it so the new version is actually used:

 Also start the Celery worker again (once again, as root):

 Upgrading from 2.x to 3.x¶

 The upgrade from 2.x to 3.x is a major change since Indico now requires Python 3.
-We also strongly recommend upgrading your database to PostgreSQL 13.
+We also strongly recommend upgrading your database to PostgreSQL 13 or newer.